crysisgtr/state-farm-project/index.md

 What is Armaan Mouse?

-Armaan Mouse is a website we made to teach kids with no coding expierience how easy coding can be with multiple mini lessons.
-Our lessons are fun, simple, and informative.
+Armaan Mouse is a website we made to teach kids with no coding expierience with multiple mini lessons.
+Our lessons are fun, simple, and informative

 ###What lessons are included?